(Back to Louisiana Haunted Index, Paranormal New Orleans)

 underneath all her issues, and her quest for power and fame.

-When she died, her daughter, also named Maria took over her
+When she died, her daughter, also named Marie took over her

 mother's Voudou cult.